EU's Borrell vows to advance security, defense ties with S. Korea

 Last week, Borrell strongly condemned North Korea's deployment of troops to Russia, calling his upcoming visit to Seoul a "timely and important opportunity to discuss these worrying developments."

-During his visit, Borrell will also hold talks with Defense Minister Kim Yong-hyun and visit the Joint Security Area in the Demilitarized Zone separating the two Koreas, according to the European External Action Service.
+During his visit, Borrell will also hold talks with Defense Minister Kim Yong-hyun, according to the European External Action Service.
 (Yonhap)

 More from Headlines